shahbazalamjobs/Data-Structure-and-Algorithms/09-Stack/Readme.md

     for(int i=1;i<=5;i++)
     s.push(i);

-    // To insert an element in the stack. s.emplace(1);
+    // Emplace: To insert an element in the stack. s.emplace(1);
     s.emplace(2);